Why should the Caribbean pirates have all the fun?

 The film suffers from a lack of personal rivalry between hero and villain.
 The splitting of the villain duties, so effective in Robin Hood, only serves to weaken the climactic duel between Flynn and the traitorous courtier played by Henry Daniell.
 The fight could have just as easily been with Gilbert Roland’s Spanish captain.
 The characters are essentially interchangeable.

 Like many films of the 30′s and 40′s, The Sea Hawk is bright, shiny and clean.
 The ships have a plastic sheen rather than the natural grubbiness that accumulates with use.
 With the exception of the Panama sequence (and the famed sepia coloring that goes with it!) the atmosphere of the film is pretty generic.
-Exchange the ladies’ wigs, get the gents different pants and it could easily be any European court of any century.
+Exchange the ladies’ wigs, get the gents different trousers and it could easily be any European court of any century.

-What we are left with is a film that is good but never manages to go beyond that.
+What we are left with is a film that is pretty good but never manages to go beyond that.

 And the winner is…